jupyterhub/systemdspawner/README.md

 ### Systemd ###

 Systemd Spawner requires you to use a Linux Distro that ships with at least systemd v211.
+The security related features require systemd v228 or v227.
+We recommend running with at least systemd v228.
 You can check which version of systemd is running with:

 ```bash
 $ systemd --version | head -1